iamsumit16/Advanced_Lane_Finding_Project4/README.md

 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/final_out.png)

+### 8. Discussion
+---
+Limitations: This current implementation is rather sensitive to lighting conditions.
+As the contrast with the road and lane color change the gradient of the image did not detect the lane, hence I stopped using the gradient in generating a binary image.
+A potential approach would be using gradient angle to pickup lanes.
+However, this also caused the side of the road to be detected on the bridge.
+Possible solutions could be using a different color space such as LAB as suggested by several papers.

+The other limitation is the noisiness of the fit.
+This is caused by using a quadtratic fit for each frame.
+A solution would be using a bezier or clothoid curve that is not sensitive to local changes.
+Additionally it is worth applying a sliding window mean on the fit coefficients to smooth out the results and avoid instatenous changes due to changes in the gradient or lighting conditions.

+Challenge video The main difficulty of the challenge video is the crack in the middle of the lane would be picked up as a lane due to the gradient thresholding.
+I would attempt to rely on color thresholding as gradient was causing too many false detection events.

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).